Thursday 8 August 2024

 - A good 2.1 undergraduate Honours degree in business, marketing or a related subject from the UK or the equivalent international qualification.
 Applications are also considered from applicants who have majored in another subject but have a business or marketing minor.
-Applicants with business experience are welcome, and work experience will be taken into account in the evaluation of applications.
+Applicants with business experience are welcome, and work experience may be taken into account in the evaluation of applications.

 - If you studied your first degree outside the UK, see the international entry requirements.

 - English language proficiency.
-See English language tests and qualifications.

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.